 - Another cause of backwardation can be an unusual decline in the futures prices.
 This unusual decline in futures prices can be due to an oversupply of a commodity on its way.
 For example, the government will import a large quantity of a particular commodity.
 If the demand remains stable and the supply gets excessive, traders know that the prices will dive down.
 Or, the unusual decline in futures prices may come out of a heavy demand projection for the future.

 Contango is actually the opposite of backwardation.
 In contango, the spot prices of a commodity are lower than its futures price.
 So, for example, if the spot price of gold today is $1500/oz and its futures price is $1700/oz, we have the situation of contango.
 Contango can be a result of two kinds of movements in commodity prices.

-- Another cause of contango can be a hike in futures prices.
-This hike may be usual or unusual depending upon the situation.
+- Another cause of contango can be a hike in future prices.
+This hike may be usual or unusual, depending upon the situation.
 For example, gold and crude oil prices ‘usually’ keep moving upwards.
-So, for these kinds of commodities contango is a very normal scenario.
+So, for these kinds of commodities, contango is a very normal scenario.
 Or, this hike in prices can be because of some unusual demand.
 An example of unusual demand can be Warren Buffet saying that he sees prices of gold moving upwards in the futures market.
 More and more investors will then invest in gold futures, taking the price upwards.
 This can also happen when the central banks of the various countries start buying and accumulating gold from the market.

 Contango vs Backwardation: Key Differences

 - In contango, the spot price is lesser than the futures price.
 At the same time, backwardation is just the opposite of this, a scenario where the spot prices are higher than the futures price.

 - Since the futures price is higher in contango, we get an upward sloping futures curve.
 Whereas in backwardation, since the futures prices are diving down, we get a downward sloping futures curve.